A warm welcome awaits you at St Marks; find out more about our church, its history in the community, the services we offer and upcoming events.

 Our Sunday morning services follow the same pattern each week:8am – ‘Said’ Holy Communion according to the Book of Common Prayer

-9:30am – Family Communion; a ‘sung’ service with hymns and a sermon, with a quiet play area available for children.
-On the 4th Sunday of the month at 9:30am we have Morning Praise, a non-eucharistic service.
+10am – on the first and third Sunday of the month join us for a contemporary communion service with hymns and a sermon.
+On the every other Sunday of the month at 10am we have Morning Praise, a non-eucharistic informal service.

 Safeguarding: St Mark's PCC has adopted the House of Bishops' 'Promoting a Safer Church'.
 Full details of our safeguarding policy and safeguarding contacts can be found on our website. https://site.penningtonchurch.uk/legal/safeguarding/